mehrdad-es/mehrdad-es/README.md

 ### Tech book Quote for 2023
-*"A fundametnal rule in technology says that whatever can be done will be done." -Andrew S. Grove*
+*"A fundamental rule in technology says that whatever can be done will be done." -Andrew S. Grove*

 ### Notable Work
 * Leading ML for the past year at an organization of 1000+ employees.